TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/LLBLGenPro.md

 All licensees also have access to ORM Profiler, a multi-ORM profiler and query analyzer for .NET data-access code.

+@alert info
+The code in this repository uses interfaces on the entities.
+These are added in the designer as additional interfaces, where the code generator merged them into the output.
+@end

 ## Supported Databases

 LLBLGen Pro supports the following databases: